 Currently around 43,000 tonnes of surplus food is redistributed from retailers and food manufacturers every year.
 It is estimated a further 100,000 tonnes of food - equating to 250 million meals a year - is edible and readily available but goes uneaten.
 Instead, this food is currently sent away for generating energy from waste, anaerobic digestion, or animal feed.

 British households throw away billions of pounds worth of food every year.
 According to figures from food waste charity Wrap, households in Britain dispose of £20 billion of food every year, which equates to an enormous 10 million tonnes.

-With the media picking up on reducing food waste, there has been a consumer drive to buy fruit and vegetables which might otherwise go to waste (wonky veg)..
+The increasing interest in reducing food waste has led to a consumer drive to buy fruit and vegetables which might otherwise go to waste (wonky veg).
 Wonky might not be the normal shape, they might be smaller than usual, or they might simply have an unusual crack in the skin, but they all taste the same, and shoppers love them.

 Lidl - Lidl UK has announced that it will introduce ‘Too Good to Waste’ fruit and vegetable boxes, containing items that are no longer considered at their perfect best, but are still perfectly good to eat.

 Aldi - Aldi’s Everyday Essentials range includes wonky veg sold at a cheaper price than Aldi’s other core range fruit and vegetable products.

 Morrisons - Morrisons is committed to buying whole crops from farmers across the UK and introduced its Wonky range, including wonky selection boxes.